A bit about me

 As always, a huge thank you to all you toymakers who get in touch with such encouraging and flattering comments about my work.

-Joining the online Alan Dart group at Ravelry is one way to expand your interest in my patterns.
+Joining the online Alan Dart Group on Ravelry is one way to expand your interest in my patterns.
 Ravelry is a free online community, a place for ‘knitters, crocheters, designers, spinners, and dyers to keep track of their yarn, tools, and pattern information, and look to others for ideas and inspiration.’
-The Alan Dart group currently has around 3600 members from all over the world, so not only can you share questions and thoughts about my patterns but you can post photos of your finished projects, see what others are making, find out about my new designs, and get help from fellow members (including the Alan Dart Rapid Response Team).
-Ravelry is free, and they are still building the site and adding new members as quickly as they can from the invitation waiting list.
+The Alan Dart Group currently has more than 4000 members from all over the world, so not only can you share questions and thoughts about my patterns but you can post photos of your finished projects, see what others are making, find out about my new designs, and get help from fellow members (including the Alan Dart Rapid Response Team).
+Ravelry is free, and they are adding new members as quickly as they can from the invitation waiting list.
 Ravelry is a great place to share your interest in my patterns and make some new friends along the way.

 Jo-ann Larkins has very kindly interviewed me for her blog, and you can read this article by clicking here.

 Books (as co-author)